Chapter 4 - Administrative Controls

 4.9 Unattended Operations

-- Use secondary containment such as trays to contain any spills that may occur.
+- Use secondary containment (e.g., trays or pans) to capture potential leaks or spills

 4.10 Access to Laboratories